TaxFoundation/excel-training/excel-training.md

 * The second value is an absolute table reference.
 The `$` before the letter and number tell Excel to keep these values exactly the same when this formula is copied.
 This way, cells `C2:C51` will always be looking for values in the precise location of the reference table, `Sheet2!$A$2:$B$52`.
 If you don't make this reference absolute, you'll end up looking for the value in `C51` in a table of mostly empty cells!
 * Column numbers for part three begin at 1 and count up.
 * The values we're searching through in the second table are sorted in ascending order, and the value we're looking for is in the first column.
 This is necessary with VLOOKUP.
 * The data we want to modify does not include the District of Columbia, but the FIPS reference table does.
 It's OK if something in the reference table doesn't have a match in the table where we're using VLOOKUP.
-The opposite situation--a value in our data that doesn't exist in the reference table--will throw and error.
+The opposite situation--a value in our data that doesn't exist in the reference table--will throw the `#N/A` error.

 ![VLOOKUP Demonstration](/images/vlookup-demo.gif)

 ## Using IF Statements to Conditionally Generate Data

+Using a formula like `IF` lets you introduce conditional logic into your data.
+Let's see an example:

+`=IF(A1 = "Super", "Duper", "Fail")`

+In the above example, the formula checks cell A1 for the string "Super".
+If A1 equals "Super", then the formula displays "Duper".
+Otherwise, it displays the string "Fail".

+Combining `IF` with `VLOOKUP` lets us do things like handle errors gracefully.
+As stated previously, if `VLOOKUP` doesn't find a match in the reference table, it will throw an error.
+Instead of seeing this error, we may want our dataset to use the string "No Data".
+To do this, we could write a function as follows:

+`=IF(ISNA(VLOOKUP(A1,Sheet2!A1:B3,2,FALSE),"No Data",VLOOKUP(A1,Sheet2!A1:B3,2,FALSE)))`

+This function would first see if the result of the `VLOOKUP` returns the `#N/A` error.
+If so, it returns the string "No Data".
+Otherwise, if the `VLOOKUP` is valid, it returns the result of the `VLOOKUP`.

 ## PivotTables to Summarize and Organize Data